 Cannabis Business Licensing in Oregon

 Applications are open.
-The producer, processor, retailer, and wholesaler application fee is $250.
+Producer, processor, retailer, and wholesaler application fee is $250.
 However, in June, Oregon Gov. Kate Brown signed a bill into law which enables state regulators to deny new cultivation licenses for two years.
 This is an effort to curb a cannabis overabundance (reported over 6 years’ worth) which has led to state price crashes and illicit market sales.
-Senate Bill 218 specifically gives the Oregon Liquor Control Commission authority to refuse grower licenses issuance for as much as time “the commission determines necessary” based on supply and demand.
+Senate Bill 218 specifically gives the Oregon Liquor Control Commission authority to refuse grower licenses issuance for as much time “the commission determines necessary” based on supply and demand.

 Cannabis Business Licensing in California